dossma/ebook-rename/README.md

 ## Get started

-Download the file, open in your Python IDE, paste the target path where your files are under the variable "folder" and run.
+1. Download the file
+2. Open it in your Python IDE
+3. Paste the target path into the variable quotes of `folder = r"C:\path\to\your\ebook\folder"`
+4. Run

 Setting up a test folder for a first try is recommended as the file names will be overwritten.

 ## Development setup

-Required libraries are
+Required external libraries are
 - PyPDF2: https://github.com/py-pdf/PyPDF2
 - ebookatty: https://github.com/alexpdev/ebookatty